Prisons

 One of the largest retailers in the US.
 It banned the use of all forms of prison labor in its supply chain in 2018 but continues to sell products made using such labor.

-A US health insurer, formerly known as Anthem, that provides health services to youth jails and criminal legal programs.
+A US-based health insurance company, formerly named Anthem, that provides health services to youth jails and criminal legal programs.

-A Canadian insurance and investment holding company.
+A Canadian financial holding company.
 Its subsidiary Crum & Forster is the largest bail insurance company in the US.

-A US-based bank holding and financial services company.
+A US-based banking and financial services company.
 It has been one of the main financial backers of private prison company CoreCivic.

 The world's largest fast-food chain.
 It uses incarcerated labor at its restaurants and has prison labor in its supply chain.